damianhakert/damianhakert.github.io/source/posts/2016-09-14-announcing-gitlab-and-mesosphere.html.md

 **4. Maintain uptime**
 {: .panel-heading}
 <div class="panel-body">
 DC/OS is fault tolerant.
 It keeps GitLab runnning through storage primitives in Mesos.
-If your GitLab instance dies then your server would just recover itself by going to another node.
-It happens automatically and you wouldn't lose anything (if using single instance version, not highly available version)
+If your GitLab instance dies then your server could just recover itself by going to another node.
+Setting up fault tolerance does require some additional configuration but this is a great way to ensure you don't lose anything.
 </div>
 </div>